rlolegario/rlolegario.github.io/index.md

 **Passion for Neurosciences and Aging**

   My profound interest lies in neurosciences, especially in applying neuroscientific approaches, bolstered by mathematical rigor, to the study of human aging.
-I believe that understanding the intricacies of the aging brain is crucial for improving the quality of life for older individuals and contributing to the field of gerontology.
+I believe that understanding the intricacies of the aging brain is crucial for improving the quality of life for older individuals and contributing to the field of geroscience.

 **Get in Touch**